Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 # LvNTM (Levviata's Nuclear Tech Modpack for 1.12.2)

-A complete Nuclear Tech quest book with Refined Storage.
+A complete Nuclear Tech modpack with quest book and Refined Storage.

 Not a single beta or alpha release like other modpacks, this thing is complete and final.
 Fatten your brain with my delicious intellect.